Multiple Sclerosis & Demyelinating Autoimmune/Neurological Disorders

 Pathology of MS

 The pathology of MS starts with the activation and proliferation of T cells in the peripheral lymphoid organs.
-MMPs and adhesion molecules assist the T cells in crossing the blood brain barrier where the T cell engages antigen-MHC complexes in the CNS causing nerve cell damage.
+Matrix Mettalloproteinases (MMPs) and adhesion molecules assist the T cells in crossing the blood brain barrier where the T cell engages antigen-MHC complexes in the CNS causing nerve cell damage.

 MD Biosciences is an experienced research partner with strength in designing pharmacology efficacy studies for Multiple Sclerosis (MS) demyelination disorders.
-That's why we offer models to study MS and demyelination.
-Don't see a readout or model listed below that you need?
-Our scientists are experienced in validating models quickly from the literature.
+If you are looking for other models or readouts, our scientists will be happy to assist you with validating them based on professional literature.
 Contact a scientist to discuss your model requirements.